AliceWonderMiscreations/CCM/docs/AutoloadPromise-1.0.0-API.md

 In theory caching the resolved file locations should increase performance as fewer filesystem I/O calls are needed to determine the location of the file that needs to be loaded.

+With platter hard drives that use a disc arm, I suspect there is a real world benefit to caching the file locations associated with a class.

 However, I am not sure the performance difference is all that great when a server with modern SSD drives is used.